 - cellBarred (IE type: "barred" or "not barred") Indicated in MIB message.
 In case of multiple PLMNs or NPNs indicated in SIB1, this field is common for all PLMNs and NPNs.

+- cellBarred-NTN (IE type: "barred" or "not barred") Indicated in SIB1 message.
+In case of multiple PLMNs or NPNs indicated in SIB1, this field is common for all PLMNs and NPNs.
+This field is only applicable to NTN-capable UEs.

 - cellBarredRedCap1Rx (IE type: "barred" or "not barred") Indicated in SIB1 message.
 In case of multiple PLMNs or NPNs indicated in SIB1, this field is common for all PLMNs and NPNs.
 This field is only applicable to RedCap UEs.

 - cellBarredRedCap2Rx (IE type: "barred" or "not barred") Indicated in SIB1 message.
 In case of multiple PLMNs or NPNs indicated in SIB1, this field is common for all PLMNs and NPNs.
 This field is only applicable to RedCap UEs.